A pretty big question you should ask right away is “How much does this cost?”, and you probably already know the answer.

 iwanttobuythisdomain.com is $12/yr from google domains, while something like

 permium.autos is $2,160/yr.
-Sometimes what domains cost though the roof can feel pretty arbitrary, so you’ll want to have multiple ideas in mind
+Sometimes what domains cost though the roof can feel pretty arbitrary, so you’ll want to have more than one idea in mind

 A Detour into TLS #

-You’ve probably been told that you should try to trust websites starting with https:// more than those with just http://.
-Frankly, this is a bit of a failing of security nerds to explain things well.
-In short, the “s” just means that
+You’ve probably heard that you should try to trust websites starting with https:// more than those with just http://.
+This is a bit of a failing of security nerds to explain things well.
+In short, the “s” just means that:

 - They can’t Man-In-The-Middle your connection to the website, meaning an attacker can’t change what you see on that page

 What it does not mean is that the site is any more trustworthy, an https:// site totally can still give you a virus or scam you or whatever.
-For something like OpGuides, honestly, I don’t think https:// is really necessary; however, it does still make the site look more legit and, thanks to Let’s Encrypt, is free.
+For something like OpGuides, I don’t think https:// is necessary.
+It does still make the site look more legit though and, thanks to Let’s Encrypt, is free.
 Let’s Encrypt is “A nonprofit Certificate Authority providing TLS certificates”, which they do for free.
-If you use something like GitHub Pages, this will be done behind the scenes for you, but if you use a VPS you’ll have to set it up with https://certbot.eff.org
+If you use something like GitHub Pages, they handle this behind the scenes for you.
+If you use a VPS you’ll have to set it up with https://certbot.eff.org

 Okay… so… how much then? #

-OpGuides costs me a little $20/yr for the domain name, and I host the site with Github Pages, which also provides SSL via Let’s Encrypt.
-Before I bought the domain, I was using https://opinionatedguide.github.io which was free, and… that’s it.
-That’s the entire cost to me for this website, the under $20/yr for the domain, which is honestly ludicrously cheap, and that cost gets entirely covered by generous supporters of the OpGuides project.
+OpGuides costs me a little $20/yr for the domain name, and I host the site with GitHub Pages, which also provides SSL via Let’s Encrypt.
+Before I bought the domain I was using https://opinionatedguide.github.io which was free, and… that’s it.
+That’s the entire cost to me for this website, the under $20/yr for the domain.
+That cost gets entirely covered by generous supporters of the OpGuides project.
 However, if you’re running a commercial website (and so can’t use GitHub Pages), need to send lots of data (Videos, big downloads), or need deeper control of the server (PHP code, extra servers like games or torrenting) the cost will go up.
-So, as I stated at the top of the page it’s a big ‘ol “it depends”
+As I stated at the top of the page, it’s a big ‘ol “it depends”